-County Years of W ork CASING SAMPLE , Using the instructions on the opposite side, attach a sample of an any fabric to construct the sample.
-Use a 12-inch square of fabric eight inches around. • • Does your sample meet these standards?
-Yes No Even width Casing edge finished to prevent raveling Stitched along both top and bottom edges
+Name F Age County Years of W ork CASING SAMPI Using the instructions on the opposite side, attach a sample any fabric to construct the sample.
+Use a 12-inch square of eight inches around.
+Does your sample meet these standards?
+Even width L E e of an elastic casing.
+Y ou may use Casing edge finished to prevent raveling Stitched along both top and bottom edges Elastic smooth and untwisted in the easing